Sunday, October 04, 2009

 Stories from my Memaw, Sallie Johnston

 During the summers, we would all leave Centerville and head to California to work.
 There were canneries, sugar beet factories, and all kinds of work.
 We started going out there when I was in the 9th grade because there wasn't any work here.
 It was during the depression.
 Mama saved up $500 and bought a Studebaker car.
 She would take groceries and we'd never stop at restaurants or motels.
 We just would stop along the side of the road and she'd cook something.
-One time when we were going out there, we'd had a big meal of ham and eggs and stuff and Johnny Boo rared back and said, "Oh, what a life! :)" We would go out in the springtime and come back in the fall.
+One time when we were going out there, we'd had a big meal of ham and eggs and stuff and Johnny Boo (my younger brother) rared back and said, "Oh, what a life! :)" We would go out in the springtime and come back in the fall.
 Once Johnny and I came back with someone else.
 It was two men that we knew that were going to TN.
 We came back to start school.

-When I was little, mama sent me, Johnny and his girlfriend, to bring in some stovewood.
-They started throwing wood at me.
 When we lived at that same place, we had a bunch of sapling trees.
 Boug and Leonard would bend down the trees and put me in the top of them.
 Then they'd let it go and I would go flying in the air.
-I had a hard time keeping up with my brothers.
-They were really rough. *We were interrupted and unable to finish this interview....
+If I cried, they would tell me that they wouldn't let me play anymore.

 Stories from my Dad, John Johnston